-- A citizen of the Philippines, currently residing in the country;
+A citizen of the Philippines, currently residing in the country;

-- Completed their first year of undergraduate study prior to starting their Global UGRAD Program;
+> - Completed their first year of undergraduate study prior to applying for the Global UGRAD Program;

-- Enrolled as an undergraduate in good standing at any accredited university, public or private, and has at least one semester remaining at their home university at the conclusion of the UGRAD program;
+> - Enrolled as an undergraduate in good standing at any accredited university, public or private, and has at least one semester remaining at their home university at the conclusion of the UGRAD program;